RAF Comforts Sweater: Air Force Blue

 • Exclusive to Aero

-This, the third batch has been Knitted in Hawick, Scotland, just down the road from Aero, and the spiritual home of Scottish Knitwear.
+We've had our sweaters knitted in Hawick, Scotland, just down the road from Aero, and the spiritual home of Scottish Knitwear.
 They are hand framed on vintage knitting machinery using the same 10 Ply Guernsey wool we've always used, possible the most robust wool on the market today and chosen to perfectly match the original volunteer's sweaters.
 For authenticity we've replicated the original RAF label.

 HISTORY OF THE ORIGINAL SWEATER